UniversalAdministrator/lycheejs-library/README.md

-The upstream project [lychee.js](https://github.com/Artificial-Engineering/lycheeJS.git) is the `Isomorphic Engine`, this project is the `Isomorphic Library` which lacks essential features such as the `lycheejs-*` tools and all software bots.
+The upstream project [lychee.js](https://github.com/Artificial-Engineering/lycheeJS.git) is the `Isomorphic Engine`, this project is the `Isomorphic Library` which lacks essential features such as the `lycheejs-*` tools, integration with our Software Bots and the Artificial Intelligence.

+This downstream project can be seen as a quick prototyping library for several platforms - quick n' dirty style.